Mochaul/advpro-lab/tutorial-6/README.md

 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+- The benefits of refactoring is that you can have a more maintainable code and keep the code clean too
+- Code become unreadable and takes a lot of memory
+- Uncleand and messy
+-